-The backend technologies framing it, such as MySQL and PHP, are extremely well known & command solid support from all the major hosting providers.
+The backend technologies framing it, such as MySQL and PHP, are extremely well-known & command solid support from all the major hosting providers.
 When you choose to work with LAMP stack, you have this amazing privilege to host just anywhere.
 Moreover, you will have access to highly popular CMS engines.
-Joomla, Drupal and our favorite WordPress- all are compatible with MySQL/PHP.
+Joomla, Drupal and our favourite WordPress- all are compatible with MySQL/PHP.

-Another major perk of LAMP is its customization options like LEMP that replaces Apache easily with nginx.
-For Windows, an easy variant would be WAMP stack.
+Another major perk of LAMP is its customization options like LEMP which replaces Apache easily with Nginx.
+For Windows, an easy variant would be the WAMP stack.

 Developers love LAMP given its assurance of the simplest means to have a site online.
-The LAMP forums are bustling with amazing support in case you need help regarding configuration issues and troubleshoot.
+The LAMP forums are bustling with amazing support in case you need help regarding configuration issues and troubleshooting.

-The acronym for MongoDB, Express.js, Angular.js & Node.js, MEAN eliminates need for server software or server operating system.
-The MEAN stack runs just on any kind of OS & Node carries its very own server for handling JS on backend.
+The acronym for MongoDB, Express.js, Angular.js & Node.js, and MEAN eliminates the need for server software or server operating system.
+The MEAN stack runs just on any kind of OS & Node carries its very own server for handling JS on the backend.

 Now, albeit MEAN has attracted huge attention of late, it cannot ever reach LAMP when it comes to the solid support that the traditional option is renowned for.